GreengageDB/greengage/arenadata/readme.md

 ```

-Tests use `allure-behave` package and store allure output files in `allure-results` folder
+Tests use `allure-behave` package and store allure output files in `allure-results` folder.
-**NOTE** that `allure-behave` has too old a version because it is compatible with `python2`.
-Also, the allure report for each failed test has gpdb logs attached files.
-See `gpMgmt/test/behave_utils/arenadata/formatter.py`
-It required to add `gpMgmt/tests` directory to `PYTHONPATH`.

 Greenplum cluster in Docker containers has its own peculiarities in preparing a cluster for tests.
 All tests are run in one way or another on the demo cluster, wherever possible.
 For example, cross_subnet tests or tests with tag `concourse_cluster` currently not worked because of too complex cluster preconditions.

 Tests in a docker-compose cluster use the same ssh keys for `gpadmin` user and pre-add the cluster hosts to `.ssh/know_hosts` and `/etc/hosts`.

-Docker containers have installed `sigar` libraries.
-It is required only for `gpperfmon` tests.